Real People Share How Their Food Habits Have Changed During Quarantine

 Have you been spending more, less, or the same amount of money on food?

 I think less as I haven't been eating out as much or doing delivery/takeout services.
-I took a massive pay cut and have been much more cognizant as to what I am spending.
-While I am spending more money on groceries, it goes a lot further than buying $15 to $20 worth of takeout for each meal.
+I took a massive pay cut and have been much more cognisant as to what I am spending.
+While I am spending more money on groceries, it goes a lot further than buying $15 (£12) to $20 (£16) worth of takeaway for each meal.

 Has the amount that you cook versus order out shifted?